arindamdawn-zz/tab-and-space/posts/regular-expressions.md

 ---
-title: 'Must needed tool in your dev toolkit - Regular Expressions'
+title: 'Awesome resources - Regular Expressions'
-date: '2020-06-13T14:17:13.150Z'
+date: '2020-06-15T14:17:13.150Z'
 tags: ['javascript', 'general']
 draft: false
 ---

 This is my first blog post and I would like to start my dev blogging journey sharing some compiled resources about regular expressions which I believe is a very powerful concept and is often found to be quite confusing or hard to interpret.

 > A regular expression (shortened as regex or regexp also referred to as rational expression) is a sequence of characters
 > that define a search pattern.
 Usually such patterns are used by string searching algorithms for "find" or "find and
 > replace" operations on strings, or for input validation.
 It is a technique developed in theoretical computer science
 > and formal language theory.
 (Wikipedia).

 Regex are immensely powerful and what I find so fascinating about them is that they are language agnostic and have existed since the early days of computer.
 [Stephen Cole Kleene](https://en.wikipedia.org/wiki/Stephen_Cole_Kleene) in the mid 1950s invented regular expressions.

 My personal experience with regex hasn't been very friendly during my initial programming days and my best bet was copy pasting expressions from stack overflow and then just hope they'd work.